 Associated Major Arcana Cards (through numerology): Death, The Fool

-Associated Minor Arcana Cards: All card associated with Aries (these are the minors to use in the Healing Key Spread).
+Associated Minor Arcana Cards: All cards associated with Aries (these are the minors to use in the Healing Key Spread).

 - 2 of Wands (Mars in Aries).
 Healing through conflict resolution.

 - 3 of Wands (Sun in Aries).
-Healing through following your own lead.
+Healing through taking charge and assuming responsibility.

 - 4 of Wands (Venus in Aries).
-Healing by completing that which has been started.
+Healing by laying firm foundations and bringing projects to completion.

 - Queen of Wands.
 Healing through self-awareness and guiding others.